OpenXR for Spatial Displays

-DisplayXR is an open runtime and extension stack for tracked spatial displays.
-It helps developers build portable 3D display applications across engines, graphics APIs, and vendor-specific hardware runtimes.
+DisplayXR is an open runtime and extension stack for 3D displays, including tracked stereo and multiview lightfield displays.
+Build portable spatial display applications across engines, graphics APIs, and vendor hardware runtimes.

 The Problem